 “The sense of self and being true defines who you really are.
 The mistake is made when you lie to yourself trying to hide the truth.
 If you wear a mask for too long, there will come a time when you can not remove it without removing your face.”

-“My name is Aleana, and I am 47.
+“My name is Aleana, and I am (Beep) years old.
 I always felt a bit different when it comes to my gender like most Transgender people.
 After a great deal of pain and denial, I guess I just got to a point where I had to start living my truth, I was sick of living a facade.
 You see I have gender Dysphoria, fairly mild compared to some, but sometimes still difficult to deal with nonetheless.
-I have been going through my Transition for a long time and on Hormone Replacement Therapy for over 24 months now.
+I have been going through my Transition for a long time and on Hormone Replacement Therapy for over 3 years now.
 I’m feeling really positive with the way it’s going.
 For those who don’t understand Gender Dysphoria is not an illness per-se, it is more like being a guitar that is not tuned right.
 You can play a song but it is never correct.
 Once the guitar is in tune the music is divine.
 The noise of Dysphoria is gone; I am finally able to live true to myself”.